dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-Docker is a piece of technology that allows you, the developer, to wrap your application and all of its dependencies that it needs in order to run into an image, which you can run in any host.
+Docker is a piece of technology that allows you, the developer, to wrap your application and all of its dependencies that it needs in order to run into an image, which you can run in any Linux environment.

 The only requirement to get your application running in 99% of the time is that you also need to have Docker installed on that host.